-- Goal: To reduce /prevent/delay marijuana use by youth through implementation of a targeted marijuana initiative. - Objective: Prevention Services will develop and implement programs, policies and practices targeting the prevention of marijuana use by youth. - Strategy: The Department of Mental Health, Bureau of Alcohol and Drug Abuse required in FY 2007 Request for Proposal (RFP) that each subrecipient initiate a program targeting marijuana use by youth.
+Goal: To reduce /prevent/delay marijuana use by youth through implementation of a targeted marijuana initiative.

+Strategy: The Department of Mental Health, Bureau of Alcohol and Drug Abuse required in FY 2007 Request for Proposal (RFP) that each subrecipient initiate a program targeting marijuana use by youth.
 The DMH researched and identified the best evidence-based marijuana use by youth program.
 This information was made available to subgrantees and DMH prevention services staff assisted them in selecting the most appropriate model for their community based on their community needs and resources.

-- Indicator: Quarterly reports submitted to Prevention Services Division by SureTool Coordinator. - Funding: SAPT Block Grant
+Indicator: Quarterly reports submitted to Prevention Services Division by DataGadget Coordinator.